 What do National Geographic, Watford and ALDI Lancaster have in Common ?
 All were built on innovation developed in Lancaster 🙂

-The partnership between Klíč, Fawcett and Storey Brothers (who funded it) worked well and the quality of the process was perfected and tuned for mass production.
-In 1895 they established the Rembrandt Intaglio Printing Company at Queens Mill (now the site of new Lancaster ALDI) to expand their expertise and for the next 10 years had a global monopoly on printing of this type and quality – with the company branching out into general printing as well as art and fabric printing.
-As well as improving magazines and newspaper inserts, this brought art to the masses allowing famous paintings to be mass produced as low cost prints, bringing it within reach of less well off households.
-The Storeys and Klíč held the process as a trade secret but didn’t properly patent it, with only a tiny number of men allowed into the secretive “yellow room” in Storey House (where Milliamp HQ resides!), White Cross before plates were sent to Queens Mill.
+The partnership between Klíč, Fawcett and Storey Brothers (who funded it) worked well and the quality of the process was perfected and tuned for mass production in Lancaster.
+In 1895 they established the Rembrandt Intaglio Printing Company at Queens Mill (now the site of new Lancaster ALDI) to expand their expertise and for the next 10 years had a global monopoly on printing of this type and quality – with the company branching out into general printing, but staying focused on artwork.
+As well as improving magazines and newspaper inserts, this brought art to the masses allowing famous paintings and photographs to be mass produced as low cost prints and in newspapers (going from photo negative to 1000’s of prints in the same day), bringing famous images and artwork into households around the world – democratising art for the masses.

+Storeys and Klíč held the process as a trade secret but didn’t properly patent it, with only one employee allowed into the secretive “yellow room” in Storey House (near Milliamp HQ), White Cross Mills before plates were sent to Queen’s Mill.
 In 1906 they marketed the first multi-colour gravure print – globally groundbreaking.
-However there was already trouble – in 1903 one of the employees stole the trade secret that had given Lancaster its monopoly and took it to the USA, and with the unpatented know-how now escaping around the globe the Rembrandt Intaglio Printing Company went into decline over the next 20 years.
+However there was already trouble – in 1903 one of the employees stole the trade secret that had given Lancaster its monopoly and took it to the USA, and with the secretive know-how now escaping around the globe the Rembrandt Intaglio Printing Company went into decline over the next 20 years.

-In 1923 the company was sold to Sun Engraving, which would later become Sun Printers in Watford, one of the central businesses that created the massive Watford printing industry which printed most newspapers and magazines in the UK and became the biggest printing center in the world between 1920 to 1960.
-Many of the Lancaster staff had headed south so Sun Printers continued to expand their expertise in rotogravure and achieved a number of world firsts to great accolade in the 1920s and 1930s.
-Historians say that “Watford’s greatest contribution to printing is all the innovative work that was done at the beginning of the 20th Century in colour reproduction” and key to this was the rotary photogravure or rotogravure – invented in Lancaster.
+In 1923 the company was sold to Sun Engraving, which would later become Sun Printers in Watford, one of the founding businesses that built the massive Watford printing industry which printed most newspapers and magazines in the UK and became the biggest printing center in the world between 1920 to 1960.
+Many of the Rembrant Lancaster staff had headed south with their work, so Sun Printers continued to expand their expertise in rotogravure and achieved a number of world firsts to great accolade in the 1920s and 1930s.
+Sun Printers later merged with Odhams which was later owned by Robert Maxwell and then merged with other printers to form what today is Reach (previously Trinity Mirror) which today publishes 240 regional papers in addition to a number of UK papers.
+Historians say that “Watford’s greatest contribution to printing is all the innovative work that was done at the beginning of the 20th Century in colour reproduction” and key to this was rotogravure – invented in Lancaster.

 Here at Milliamp Technologies we are an innovation focused technology design and manufacture company and always aim to assist our customers in protecting their intellectual property as robustly as possible.
 In addition to our electronics and firmware design services, we are able to provide a number of advisory services including patent guidance/signposting and IP protection expertise including robust hardware and software anti-cloning mechanisms and reverse engineering countermeasures to ensure that your development can be commercialised to its fullest potential !!!